martinlackner/abcvoting/paper/paper.md

 # Acknowledgements

-The following people have contributed code to this package or provided help with technical and scientific questions (in alphabetic order):
+The following people have contributed code to this package or provided help with technical and scientific questions (in alphabetical order):
 Pawel Batko, Elvi Cela, Piotr Faliszewski, Stefan Schlomo Forster, Andrzej Kaczmarczyk, Jonas Kompauer, Benjamin Krenn, Florian Lackner, Dominik Peters, Peter Regner, Piotr Skowron, Stanisław Szufa.

-The development of this package has been supported by the Austrian Science Fund FWF, grant P31890.
+The development of this package was supported by the Austrian Science Fund FWF, grant P31890.

 # References